 We can’t recycle many of these items, because it is too difficult to know what they are made from.

 Paper is easy to recycle, we grind it down and use it in many every day products such as paper towels, toilet paper and newspapers.

-Paper items that can be recycled
+Paper and cardboard items that can be recycled

 - Butcher’s paper